FatimaBOliveira/applied-statistics-assessment/README.md

 ## About this project

-...
+This project focus on solving statistical problems using Python.
 This subdirectory includes:

-- problems.ipynb, a Jupyter Notebook that presents the solutions to 4 problems;
+- [problems.ipynb](https://github.com/FatimaBOliveira/applied-statistics-assessment/blob/main/problems.ipynb), a Jupyter Notebook that presents detailed solutions to 4 statistical problems:
+    1. Extending the Lady Tasting Tea;
+    2. Normal Distribution;
+    3. t-Tests;
+    4. ANOVA;
-- the requirements.txt file, shows the libraries and packages needed to run Python code.
+- the [requirements.txt](https://github.com/FatimaBOliveira/applied-statistics-assessment/blob/main/requirements.txt) file, shows the libraries and packages needed to run Python code.

 The Python code used follows the [PEP 8](https://realpython.com/python-pep8/) coding style as standard.

-The main resources for this project are based on the lectures given, web searches, and ...
+The main resources for this project are based on the lectures given, web searches, and ChatGPT.

 ## Purpose of this project

 The main objectives of this work are:

--
--
+- Explore the different statistical tests available through documentation, to understand when and how these should be used in the field;
+- Analyse the data and resolve statistical problems with Python packages;
+- Generate plots that support the analysis and make the results easier to understand;
+- Interpret the problems and make meaningful insights with the results obtained.

-This assessments were very important for me to develop ...
+These assessments were very important for me as a Data Analyst to put into practice the contents learned in class, develop critical thinking in statistical problems and to understand what is being done through the Python packages and functions.

 ## Getting Started